 Chili Bar is infamous in Panagsama.
 Speak to anyone who has been drunk in Moalboal and they all say they went to Chili bar.
 DJ and dancing, plenty of friendly locals, male, female and ladyboys, plus there is a pool table.

-7 Sins and One Eyed Jacks often have live/acoustic music.
+7 Sins often have live/acoustic music.

 Pacita’s hosts a disco every Saturday night.
 It’s a small outdoor bar frequented by locals, ex-pats and travellers who enjoy a party.

 *Additional Note: Following the COVID-19 (Coronavirus) pandemic, nightclubs and bars may be closed either for health reasons, or due to curfews in place issued by the Governor.
 Your accommodation will update you with the latest local laws.

 Where to stay in Moalboal

 Moalboal Eco Lodge is the perfect place to stay if you love nature, wish to be close to amenities, but value a good night's sleep.
 There is plenty of space to observe physical distancing at the Eco Lodge.
 Please read our COVID-19 Care page for more information regarding your safety.

 Nestled in amongst palm trees, bamboo and coconut trees, Moalboal Eco Lodge have Bamboo Nipa Huts suitable for solo travellers, couples and friends.
 There are private rooms and a spacious 4-bed dormitory.
 Bicycles are for hire if you wish to slow travel in the most environmentally friendly way, or you can rent a scooter.
 Check out our rooms!

 If you want to travel around Moalboal and Panagsama at a slower pace in the most environmentally friendly way, hire a bicycle, it’s how I travel.